 Almost everyone was telling us that we need to take 2 weeks off from work simply because we won’t find any internet.
 Others warned us that even if we find internet it’s going to be unaffordable or simply it won’t be working well.
 Well, what a bunch of bullshit!
 Since I was Snapchatting our adventures every day I could easily find internet all over the country.

 While wifi doesn’t work everywhere, like it would in other countries, it’s definitely not impossible to find a hotspot.
 Every major hotel has wifi.
 Also if you see a group of people sitting around with their phones in the park, it means it’s probably a hotspot.
-If you want to find out more how to get online in Cuba check out this article.

 4. Cuba is very cheap